Aliens, anxiety and the bomb: 1950s science fiction cinema

 What will we cover?

-• Science fiction as a major genre of 1950s cinema
+• Science fiction as a major genre in American cinema of the 1950s

-• Sub-genres in science fiction cinema of the 1950s
+• Sub-genres in American science fiction cinema of the 1950s

-• Critical and popular responses to science fiction cinema of the 1950s
+• Critical accounts of science fiction cinema of the 1950s.

 What will I achieve?